What is Authentic Amish Food?

 •Amish White Bread Recipe (Most of the Amish eat a lot of homemade bread.
 And if you've never tasted warm fresh bread, you are missing out.)

-•Copycat Hawaiian Buttery Potato Rolls Recipe (Another one of my sister-in-law’s recipes.
-It’s the best roll recipe!)
+•Copycat Hawaiian Buttery Potato Rolls Recipe (Another one of my sister-in-law's recipes.
+It's another amazing recipe for homemade rolls.)

 •Amish Church Peanut Butter Spread Recipe (We ate this sweetened creamy peanut butter spread on bread or buns.
 Use this instead of peanut butter and jelly for a pb&j sandwich.
 This post contains two different recipes.)